Status of the MUonE experiment: Introduction

 The hadronic contribution $\Delta\alpha_{\rm had}(t)$ can be extracted by subtracting from $\Delta \alpha(t)$ the purely leptonic part $\Delta \alpha_{\rm lep} (t)$, which can be calculated to very high precision in QED.

-To date there exist very few direct measurements of the running of $\alpha$ in the space-like region, the most precise one was obtained by the OPAL experiment \cite{opal}, from small-angle Bhabha scattering at LEP, and reached the sensitivity for the observation of the hadronic contribution.
+Very few direct measurements of the running of $\alpha$ in the space-like region exist to date.
+The most precise one was obtained by the OPAL experiment \cite{opal}, from small-angle Bhabha scattering at LEP, and reached the sensitivity for the observation of the hadronic contribution.

 Based on the method of \cite{Calame:2015fva}, the MUonE experiment \cite{muone} has been proposed, to measure the hadronic running of $\alpha(t)$ from $\mu e$ elastic scattering at low energy.
 This method could reach a competitive precision below $0.5\%$ on the \amuHLO, provided the systematic errors are kept under control.
 The MUonE project has been submitted to the CERN SPS Committee with the Letter-of-Intent \cite{LoI} in 2019.
 A Test Run has been approved with a partial apparatus as a validation of the detector design and of the overall concept.